Help to Buy (HTB) scheme

 - almost complete at the end of the two years

 - likely to be completed within a reasonable time period.

-Once the residence is built and bought by you, you are solely responsible for meeting the conditions for the HTB refund.
+Once the property is completed and purchased by you, you are solely responsible for meeting the conditions for the Help to Buy refund.
 The developer is no longer responsible after this point.